gu-fan/autotype.vim/README.rst

 Help Commands
 -------------

-*commands that can be used both in tags and vim*
+*Commands that can be used both in tags and vim*

 NORMAL[!] commands here
     Like ':normal', And words like \<C-W> will be convert